pailadin/experiments/006/README.md

 ## Goal Statements

 The goal of this experiment is to establish and demonstrate a workflow in solving or building Data Science applications using ML tools.
-This experiments will include (but not limited to) the following objectives:
+This experiment will include (but not limited to) the following objectives:

 1. To identify the requirements for the application or problem to be solved.
     - What type of problem is being solved?